Funerals

 Planning a Funeral

-Whenever a death appears to be near at hand, the first call should be the mortuary and then the cemetery.
-After the death and after a date is given for release of the intended for a funeral mass and burial, please contact the parish office to discuss your options to plan the funeral/memorial mass.
-(714) 971-1416 ext.105
+When a death appears to be imminent, the first call should be the mortuary and then the cemetery.
+Dates cannot be held before the person is deceased.
+After the death, and after meeting with the mortuary, you may contact the church.
+The mortuary will guide you in choosing the best date for a funeral mass and burial.
+Please call the parish office to discuss your options for planning the funeral/memorial mass: (714) 974-1416 ext.105.

 Families choose the scriptures and music to fully participate in the Funeral Mass.
-Our Bereavement team members are here to help you prepare, and our excellent Music Ministry is also available to guide you in choosing the approved music selections.
+Our excellent Music Ministry is available to guide you in choosing the approved music selections, and our Bereavement team members are also there to help prepare you on the day of the Funeral Mass.

 Quick Links